 This approach is reflected in Telford and Wrekin Council's Local Plan which seeks to promote sustainable design of new development integrating elements of resource management and habitat and wildlife conservation into design and construction.
+This policy conforms to:

 Local Plan policies: BE1 Design Criteria; ER1 Renewable Energy; ER8 Waste Planning for residential developments; ER11 Sewerage systems and water quality.